karlozrilic/karlozrilic/README.md

 ### Hi there, I'm Karlo 👋

-## I'm Student, Web developer and also a bit of an Android developer
+## I'm Web developer and also a bit of an Android developer

-- 🔭 I’m currently working on Student projects mostly
+- 🌱 I’m currently working on projects that use Pimcore
-- 🌱 I’m currently learning Pimcore
 - 👔 I’m currently employed at [Factory](https://factory.hr/)
 <!-- - ⚡ Fun fact: I learned React in one week and after that React Native in 2-3 weeks -->